gbiggs/rtshell/README.txt

 =======
-rtshell
+RTShell
 =======

 Introduction
 ============

-rtshell provides commands used to manage individual RT components and managers, as well as complete RT Systems.
+RTShell provides commands used to manage individual RT components and managers, as well as complete RT Systems.
 It can be used with the OpenRTM-aist middleware or middlewares that use a compatible CORBA-based introspection system.